agemcipe/data_processes_mlcolonoscopy/README.md

 # data_processes_mlcolonoscopy
-The final version of the code is in the branch "release"
+The submitted version of the code is in the branch "release".
+However the changes were also merged into "main" so that "release" and "main" hold the same code version.

 ## Setup